BlackVPN (stylized as blackVPN) highlights three things on their website: private, secure, and unblocked.

 The TV Plan, on the other hand, is limited to accessing US and UK only; this plan does not allow torrenting.

-If you need a VPN that can do both torrenting and streaming, you have to subscribe to their 99 Euro (~$115) Global Plan.
+If you need a VPN that can do both torrenting and streaming, you have to subscribe to their 99 Euro (~$115) Global Plan and even then, P2P is not permitted on US and UK locations.

 $115 USD for a 12-month plan is priced a tad higher the top competitors.
 It’s even more expensive than the top-rated ExpressVPN.